 This week, we’re giving our readers a peek behind the Medicine Box with an interview with our Chief Scientific Officer, Dr. Refael Aharon, or “Dr. Refael,” as we call him in our meetings.
-Born and raised in Israel, Dr. Refael gained his early science training at the Hebrew University in Jerusalem in the ‘90s, where he did his pioneering work with medical cannabis and CBD.

 Dr. Refael later centered his studies on plant science, earning a PhD from the Feinman Graduate School of the Weizmann Institute of Science in Rehovot, Israel for his work on aquaporins and their role in developing water stress-resistant plants.
 He has written over 30 international patents in applications ranging from cancer treatment (targeting and immune therapy), herbal plants analysis, slow-release medical cannabis and CBD formulations and various clean-tech machine designs.